NSEL case: Supreme Court Declares MPID Act applicable

 Under the MPID Act, NSEL officials and 24 defaulters were booked by the EOW of Mumbai police.
 The EOW had invoked the MPID Act mainly to recover the money of traders that was lost by attaching the promoter assets.
 In August 2019, the Bombay High Court held that NSEL is not a financial institution.
 Hence, under the MPID Act, all notifications for attachment of the company's assets including bank accounts and properties stand quashed.

 Subsequently, petitions were filed challenging the Bombay High Court's order.
 The Supreme Court sought a response from 63 Moons Technologies regarding this.
 However, it asked the organization to maintain the status quo in regard to its assets.

 Supreme Court vide Judgement dated 22 April 2022 rejected the Bombay High Court Judgement and held NSEL to be a financial establishment and upheld the attachment of assets under MPID Act.

+Supreme Court committee

+In May 2022, the Supreme Court appointed a committee led by retired Justice Pradeep Nandrajog to recover money from NSEL defaulters and distribute it to affected investors.
+On 15 May 2025, the Court upheld the committee's decisions, ruling that assets attached under the MPID Act or PMLA can be used to repay investors before secured creditors, even if insolvency proceedings are underway under the Insolvency and Bankruptcy Code.